 5. Don’t Forget to Sign a Rental Agreement

-As there are no tenant leases for Airbnb long-term rentals, require you prospective guests to sign rental agreements before confirming a booking.
+As there are no tenant leases for Airbnb long-term rentals, require your prospective guests to sign rental agreements before confirming a booking.
 You can ask your guests to sign the agreement on their arrival or send them a digital copy of your contract in your regular communications through the Airbnb extranet and get it signed via some signing software.
 Think about all the things that are likely to go wrong and consider their possible outcomes.
 Specify the rules regarding overstays and evictions.

 6. Make Sure You Have the Essential Amenities for Longer Stays

 Put yourself in the shoes of people who are most likely to book your property for a long-term stay.
 Figure out who they might be, and what facilities they may need.
-Some of the most popular amenities among long-term rental seekers are a fully equipped kitchen, laundry equipment, cleaning supplies and high-speed Wi-Fi.
+Some of the most popular amenities among long-term rental seekers are a fully equipped kitchen, laundry equipment, parking spaces, cleaning supplies and high-speed Wi-Fi.

 7. Write a Thorough House Manual for Your Property

-Final Tips about Airbnb Long-Term Rental
+Final Tips for Airbnb Long-Term Rental Enthusiasts

-- You must decide whether to rent out your property for highly profitable short-term stays or for longer terms at discounted rates depending on where your property is located, the local demand, and your rental’s potential.
+- You must decide whether to rent out your property for highly profitable short-term stays or for longer terms at discounted rates depending on where your property is located, the local demand, and your rental’s amenities.

 - In case you are new to Airbnb, start hosting with short-term bookings until you get the hang of dealing with Airbnb and guests, and then go for long-term rentals.